Michle99/SBA_316_Document_Object_Model/README.md

 | Commit frequently to the git repository. | 5%     |
 | Include a README file that contains a description of your application.    | 2%  |
 |Level of effort displayed in creativity, presentation, and user experience. | 5% |

+## Getting Started
+Clone the repository to get started.